 Our museum contains three permanent exhibits and additional rotating exhibits throughout the year.
-To see what is on right now please check out our calendar on the “What’s On?” page!
+To see what is on right now please check out our Event Calendar.

 Come and see our collection of phones throughout history and read about the origins of Manitoba Telecom Services from past to present.
 Check out our interactive exhibits in this gallery and try to dial your mother (when was the last time you called her?) on one of our rotary phones or in the original MTS phone booth we have in the lobby!

 When Brandon first became a city in 1882, the local government consisted of one Mayor and twelve Aldermen, which are known today as City Councillors.
 In this section of the museum we have the original furnishings that the Aldermen and Mayors would use during their council meetings; desks, chairs, the Mayor’s Throne, and even the original typewriter from the City Council Chambers.